 Does any of this sound like you?

-• You tend to get overwhelmed easily by stress at work or in relationships
+• You get more easily stressed at work or in your relationships than others seem to

-• You are more impacted by busy places/large crowds, hot/cold temperatures, scratchy fabrics or tags, loud noises, or strong smells than other people
+• You’re more bothered by sensory stimuli like hot & cold temperatures, itchy fabrics or tags, loud noises, or strong smells than other people

-• You need alone time to decompress after a busy day or social outing
+• You desperately need down time after a busy day or social outing to decompress

-You may be a Highly Sensitive Person (HSP)
+You might be a Highly Sensitive Person (HSP)

 Don’t worry, that doesn’t mean there’s anything wrong with you.
-High sensitivity, or Sensory Processing Sensitivity (SPS), is a completely normal trait that occurs in 15-20% of the population and has been well researched and documented by Dr. Elaine Aron and many others.
-It is not a disorder or diagnosis, but rather a normal trait that occurs naturally as part of a person’s inborn temperament.
+High sensitivity, or Sensory Processing Sensitivity (SPS), is a completely normal trait that occurs in about 15-20% of the population and has been well researched and documented by Dr. Elaine Aron and many others.
+It’s not a disorder or diagnosis, but rather a completely normal trait that occurs naturally as part of a person’s inborn temperament.

 What is a highly sensitive person?

-Each highly sensitive person is unique and has their own areas, or brand if you will, of sensitivity.
-But the research shows that there are four characteristics commonly shared by all HSPs.
+Every highly sensitive person is different and has their own unique brand of sensitivity.
+But research shows there are four characteristics commonly shared by all HSPs.
 They are represented by the acronym D.O.E.S.

 D - Depth of Processing